Pollen Allergies: Symptoms & Natural Support Strategies

 If you have been dealing with pollen allergies, I have good news for you.
 There are many people who have been able to reduce or even eliminate the symptoms of pollen allergies without medication.

 Your lifestyle plays an enormous role in the way your immune system acts and responds to the environment.
 Certain lifestyle practices will help to balance the immune response and dampen allergy like responses.
-These natural support strategies are not FDA approved to prevent, mitigate, treat or cure allergies, however, many people have seen helpful results by following them.
+These natural support strategies are not FDA-approved to prevent, mitigate, treat, or cure allergies, however, many people have seen helpful results by following them.

 Anti-Inflammatory Diet

 You may be wondering what your diet has to do with allergies caused by pollen.
 The truth is that your diet has to do with everything that happens in your body.
-Eating an inflammatory diet high in sugar, simple carbs, refined oil, conventional dairy, gluten, processed food, junk food, and artificial ingredients increase inflammation in your body.
+Eating an inflammatory diet high in sugar, simple carbs, refined oil, conventional dairy, gluten, processed food, junk food, and artificial ingredients increases inflammation in your body.
 An inflammatory diet, especially when high in dairy and gluten, may also increase mucus production and sinus issues.
-An inflammatory diet also compromises your gut flora further increasing your risk and symptoms of pollen allergies (8)
+An inflammatory diet also compromises your gut flora further increasing your risk and symptoms of pollen allergies (8).

 To lower your risk and improve your symptoms of pollen allergies, I recommend a nutrient-dense anti-inflammatory diet.
 Eliminate inflammatory foods, such as sugar, refined oil, conventional dairy, gluten, conventional animal products, and any processed or junk food.